 • Average Daily Volume greater than or equal to 100,000 shares

 (If there's not enough volume, even individual investors won't want it).

-Here are three of the eleven stocks that came through the screen this week…
+Here are 2 of the roughly 10 stocks that came through the screen this week…

-Getty Realty Corp.
-(GTY) - (from 2 analysts four weeks ago to 5)
+InMode Ltd. (INMD) - (from 2 analysts four weeks ago to 4)

-Cowen Inc. (COWN) - (from 2 analysts four weeks ago to 3)
+Green Brick Partners, Inc. (GRBK) - (from 2 analysts four weeks ago to 4)

 Many screeners won't let you search for the number of analysts covering a stock, let alone comparing the amount of coverage they had weeks or even months ago.
 But you can with the Research Wizard.
 And you can backtest it all.
 Find out how to pick the right stocks right now by taking a free trial to the Research Wizard stock picking and backtesting program.